inessa3/DMML2020_Tesla/README.md

         *   We also proceeded with EDA 📉
 2. Uploaded several csv files on AIcrowd and, finally, upgraded our score
         *   Our accuracy and the F1 was 0.811 🎉
-3. Make a weekly update on Github and prepare PowerPoint
+3. Maade a weekly update on Github (+downloaded our first code) and prepared PowerPoint

 🟣 Week 30-6 December: